kfirfitousi/arous-style/README.md

 <details><summary>NEXT_PUBLIC_PASSWORD</summary>

 An App Password for the google account mentioned in `NEXT_PUBLIC_EMAIL_ADDRESS`.
-See https://support.google.com/accounts/answer/185833?hl=en for more information.
+See https://support.google.com/accounts/answer/185833?hl=en for information on how to generate an App Password.

 </details>